Alan-Miller/bashpro/README.md

 1. `!-2` &nbsp; The second-most-recent command you have run.

-1. `!!:q` &nbsp; The last command you ran, enclosing the substitution in single quotes to prevent further expansion by the shell.
+1. `!!:q` &nbsp; The last command you ran, enclosing the substitution in single quotes to prevent further expansion.

 1. `!$` &nbsp; The last argument you used.